edward-martyr/kanbun/README.md

 The `kanbun` package, like other *kanbun-kundoku* (漢文訓読) LaTeX packages (such as `gckanbun`), allows users to manually input macros for elements in a *kanbun-kundoku* paragraph.

-More importantly, it accepts plain text input in the “*kanbun* annotation” form when used with LuaLaTeX, which allows typesetting *kanbun-kundoku* paragraphs efficiently.
+More importantly, it accepts input with light markup in the “*kanbun* annotation” form when used with LuaLaTeX, which allows typesetting *kanbun-kundoku* paragraphs efficiently.

 ## Licence